alexkurowski/solo-toolkit/README.md

 A standard deck of 52 cards plus two optional joker cards.
 An optional deck of oracle major arcana cards is also available.

+### Custom decks

+You can add any number of your own decks by creating folders of images in a special folder in your vault (default folder name is "Decks", you can change it in plugin settings).
+This feature is useful with products like "The GameMaster's Apprentice" decks.

 ### Random generators

 A set of random word generators.
 Great for coming up with ideas on how to progress the story.